The best banks and cards for British travellers

 Notes:

-• All other banks apart from those listed above charge at least a currency conversion fee, many also add a withdrawal fee on top.
+• Most other banks apart from those listed above charge at least a currency conversion fee, many also add a withdrawal fee on top.

 • Barclays Bank participates in the Global ATM Alliance which gives free ATM access in a number of countries.
 Still not a good deal because Barclays does not waive their 2.75% currency conversion fee.

-• If your’re under 18, good news – Starling is open to anyone 16 and over, Nationwide 11 and over.
+• If your’re under 18, good news – Starling is open to anyone 16 and over, Nationwide and Danske have accounts without fees for anyone 11 and over.
+Starling now also has an offer for kids.

 Term explainer: